LDNGuide

 Earn 3x points with your sapphire card

 This airy Persian spot off Kensington High Street is spacious and call-ahead-as-you’re-parking-up kind of casual, which is ideal for an easy-go-lucky (read: extremely disorganised) group.
 Start by getting double the amount of freshly baked naan you think is necessary—you’ll smell it as soon as you walk in—and a mixed mezze starter.
 The chicken biryani is one of our favourite things to eat here, as are the charred lamb chops.
-The koobideh is also some of the juiciest around.
+But the koobideh is some of the juiciest around, and what you don’t want to miss.
 The portions are hefty, but when you’ve had a month of waiting until sunset to eat, we have a feeling you’ll do just fine.

-From the piles of steaming hot hand-pulled noodles, to the pristine floral tablecloths soon to be chilli oil-stained—everything at Etles comes from a husband and wife duo.
-This living room of a restaurant, complete with two-tone walls, lacy curtains, and a chintzy chandelier, suits all kinds of situations.
+From the piles of steaming hot hand-pulled noodles, to the pristine floral tablecloths soon to be chilli oil-stained, everything at Etles comes from a husband and wife duo.
+This living room of a restaurant in Walthamstow, complete with two-tone walls, lacy curtains, and a chintzy chandelier, suits all kinds of situations.
 But given the warm hospitality, we always want to eat here as a family—relatives or not.
-This Uyghur spot prides itself on feeling like a home away from home.
+This spot prides itself on feeling like a home away from home.

 photo credit: Karolina Wiercigroch